This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can I teach myself to use a sewing machine?

-What is the first thing a beginner should sew?
+What a beginner should know before sewing?

 Conclusion